Why You Need Iron Sights

 4 minute read

 Editor’s Note: This is part one of a three-part series on sighting options for your rifle.
-This first entry covers iron sights, the second part will touch on red dots and the third addresses rifle scopes.
-Stay tuned next week for part two and the following week for part three.
+This first entry covers iron sights, the second part touches on red dots and the third addresses rifle scopes.

 While the AR-15 (or “Modern Sporting Rifle”) continues to balloon in popularity for competition, hunting, and defense, there is one facet of it that does not seem to get that much attention: iron sights.
 Why is that?
 Many people who are enamored with the AR-15 are equally infatuated with optics.
 Whether it is magnified optics or red dots, both types of sights are tremendously popular compared to iron sights.
 So, with optics coming to the forefront of shooter preferences, why and when would someone want to still run iron sights?
 Fully knowing what a basic set of irons are capable of might be half the battle.